mbwatson/bdc-mockup/src/data/platforms/seven-bridges.md

 ---
 - Private, secure, workspaces (projects) for running analyses at scale
 - Collaboration features with the ability to set granular permissions on project members
-- Directly access BDC without needing to set up a Google or AWS billing account
+- Direct access to BioData Catalyst without needing to set up a Google or AWS billing account
-- Access to hosted TOPMed studies all in one place and the ability to analyze data on the cloud at scale
+- Access hosted TOPMed studies all in one place and analyze data on the cloud at scale
 - Tools and features for performing multiple-variant and single-variant association studies including:
     + Annotation Explorer for variant aggregations
     + Cloud-optimized Genesis R package workflows in Common Workflow Language